oakstreetfalls/oakstreetfalls.github.io/Analysis/ThingsThatMakeYouGoHmmm.md

 * "$16,054.07" [Page 6](https://oakstreetfalls.github.io/Analysis/2018-03-22%20RPT%20Dominguez%20Follow%20Up%20Case%2018-01155.pdf#page=6)

-Why didn't NEISD press charges?
-Really.
+Why didn't NEISD really press charges?
+Isn't this just another form of "Passing the Trash"?
 > Conclusion
 Based on the information obtained during this investigation Moreno would have been charges with P.C.
 32.46 Securing Execution of Document By Deception with the pecuniary interest being